 - IV.11.1 It is understood that members will devote their working time to study, research, or other professional activities whenever they are not engaged in the teaching and administrative duties and responsibilities required under VIII.1.1 (i) and VIII.1.1 (iii) of this Agreement. - IV.11.2 When members are required to be absent from the University in the pursuit of study, research, or other professional activities during periods when they are required to perform specific teaching and administrative duties as required under VIII.1.1 (i) and VIII.1.1 (iii), such absence shall be arranged through advance consultation with the member's departmental or program Chair and written notice to the Dean (copy to the Chair) of the arrangements made.
-Where the absence is unexpected, as a result of illness or disability, and it is anticipated that the absence might extend beyond three (3) working days where teaching duties are scheduled, members shall inform the Dean of the anticipated duration of the absence. - IV.11.3 Members shall also provide information to their departmental or program Chair about their proposed summer schedules, and members shall indicate their anticipated vacation period which shall be in accordance with established practice, shall not be less than two (2) weeks, and shall fall between the day following Spring Convocation and the final week of August.
+Where the absence is unexpected, as a result of illness or disability, and it is anticipated that the absence might extend beyond three (3) working days where teaching duties are scheduled, members shall inform the Dean of the anticipated duration of the absence. - IV.11.3 Members shall also provide information to their departmental or program Chair about their proposed summer schedules, and members shall indicate their anticipated vacation period which shall be in accordance with established practice, shall not be less than two (2) weeks for members with less than five (5) years of university service, and shall not be less than three (3) weeks for members with greater than five years of service, and shall fall between the day following Spring Convocation and the final week of August.
 At the same time, members shall indicate where they can be contacted during any prolonged absence from the Peterborough area during the summer months. - IV.11.4 The annual salary for faculty members includes statutory vacation pay.